SignNowInc/docker-test-saml-idp/README.md

 Start the development IdP with the command above (usage) and initiate the login from the development SP under `http://localhost/simplesaml`.

 Click under `Authentication` > `Test configured authentication sources` > `test-sp` and login with one of the test credentials.

-## Contributing

-See [CONTRIBUTING.md](https://github.com/kristophjunge/docker-test-saml-idp/blob/master/docs/CONTRIBUTING.md) for information on how to contribute to the project.

 ## License